1300 088 065

 The Negotiation Script:

-“Hi, I’ve been a loyal customer for [X] years.
-I’ve seen [Competitor Bank] offering [5.24%] for similar loans.
+“Hi, I’ve been a customer for [X] years.
+I’ve seen [Competitor Name] offering [5.74%] for similar loans with a 4.35% cash rate.
 I’d prefer to stay with you, but I need you to match that rate to keep my business.
 What is the best price you can offer me today?”

-The “Walk Away” Rule: If they don’t drop the rate by at least 0.15%, be ready to hang up and refinance.
+The “Walk Away” Rule: If they don’t drop your rate, be ready to hang up and refinance.
+In this market, loyalty is a cost you can’t afford.

 Risks: What Could Stop Interest Rates From Falling?